alexdlaird/pyngrok-docker/README.md

     - If none given, defaults to `latest`

-The first three numbers of the container version correspond to the version of `pyngrok` it has installed, or you can just use the `pyngrok` version to grab the latest tagged image for that version.
+The first three numbers of the container version correspond to the version of `pyngrok` it has installed, or you can just use the `pyngrok` version to grab the latest tagged image for that release.

-This reference table shows the `ngrok` version that is published in each image:
+This table shows the `ngrok` version that is published in each image:

 | Container Version | `ngrok` Version |
 |-------------------|-----------------|